WKD (01) ... World Kigo Database

 They have been polished over centruies by poets, to reflect the ups and downs, joys and sorrows of human life.

-As we have seen in the above statistics, obsevances contributet a lot of the kigo.
+As you can see in the statistics below, obsevances contributet a lot of the kigo.
 To really undertand a traditional Japanese haiku, you have to know a lot of cultural background that has nothing to do with simple vocabulary translation, but with Japanese and even Asian culture in general.

 Reference : hon-i

-Here my Daruma Museum is also a good reference.
+My Daruma Museum is also a good reference about Japanese Culture.

-You should not use Japanese kigo that do not fit your cultural background or region.
+You should not try to use Japanese kigo that do not fit your cultural background or region.

 The aim of the World Kigo Database is to help you understand the basics of Japanese kigo to enable you to establish a saijiki of your own region, share the treasures of your own culture !